jzhoulon/community/rfcs/20200624-pluggable-device-for-tensorflow/tutorial.md

 ***Kernel Implementation***

 The main classes for C++ kernel implementations are `OpKernelConstruction` (provided by TensorFlow to the kernel's constructor) and `OpKernelContext` (provided to the kernel's compute method).
-The analogues in the C API are `TF_OpKernelConstruction` and `TF_OpKernelContext`.
-The aim of the C API is providing functions for working with these structs that match, as closely as possible, the C++ API.
+The analogues in the C API are `TF_OpKernelConstruction` and `TF_OpKernelContext`.The aim of the C API is providing functions for working with these structs that match, as closely as possible, the C++ API.
 See below for an example of Conv2D kernel with the C++ API:
 ```c++
 struct Conv2DParameters {